NoroffFEU/development-platforms/case-studies/microsoft-power-apps.md

 Power Apps is easy to use, and it includes pre-built templates and drag-and-drop components, allowing users to quickly create functional apps for their work environment.
 Power Apps integrates with a range of data sources, for example cloud-based services.

+### What is a low-code environment?

+A low code environment is a platform that allows the user to develop simple and complex applications easier - often with a interface to use instead of pure code.
+The production time of applications here is a lot quicker.

+Having a low-code environment is much like using buiding blocks to contruct an entire city.
+You can assemble the structures you need without worrying about how each brick works and what way they should be used.
+It will empower you to build a range of applications with ease.

+According to Gartner.
+Inc's latest report the global market for low-code is esitmated to almost 27 billion in 2023.

 ### So what is the benefits of Power apps?

 When looking for a development platform, Power apps has a lot to offer.
 By looking at the connectors that Power Apps provides, it's clear that the platform has many benefits for a complete environment.
 Power apps can be used combined with the power platform - and connected to a bunch of back-end technologies.
 It can easily be looked upon as a magic wand, giving a company the power to solve any business problem you might encounter.